-Acceptance of concrete sealers for use on Department of Transportation projects will be on the basis of manufacturer and brand name approval.
-Approved manufacturers and brands of concrete sealers are listed in the Materials Approved Products Listing Enterprise (MAPLE) as the Appendixes A, B and C for three types of applications.
+Acceptance of concrete sealers for use on the Department of Transportation projects will be on the basis of manufacturer and brand name approval.
+Approved manufacturers and brands of concrete sealers are listed in the Materials Approved Products Listing Enterprise (MAPLE) as the Appendixes A, B and C for different applications.

 1. Product identification including brand name and product number;